Renadyousef/Multilevel-Queue-MLQ-/README.md

 for each and every queue.
 It is assumed that processes arrive at different times, so your scheduler must support higher-priority processes preempting processes with lower priorities when process arrives at high priority queue# Multilevel-Queue-MLQ-

+note:its a group project with my group mates